 - view the site with responsive design on mobile devices

-Video and audio content from Microsoft Stream (part of Microsoft Office 365), may be shared, via links or embeds, in Moodle or Microsoft Teams or uploaded to eStream.
+Video and audio content from Microsoft Stream (part of Microsoft 365), may be shared, via links or embeds, in Microsoft Teams or uploaded to eStream.
 Microsoft Stream supports transcripts and captions.
 Automated transcripts and captions can be requested and made available to viewers.
 It cannot be guaranteed that transcripts and captions will be available on all our content or that they are checked and corrected for accuracy.

 For more information on the accessibility support for Microsoft Stream, please see Accessibility support for Microsoft Stream.